 Baharier has a number of commissioned murals: As lead Artist Baharier has also completed collaborations with artist ‘Vision’ who learning disabilities.
 This resulted in the Hoxton’s art wall, celebrating the 2017 World Para Athletics Championships.
 The Portraits featured were of Para Athletics, Dame Tanni Grey-Thompson, David Weir, Ade Adepitan, Jonnie Peacock, Kadeena Cox, and Ellie Simmonds all feature

 Baharier also publishes blogs regularly for Disability Arts Online.
 National Survivors Network funded a series of live streaming videos in 2020.

 Baharier worked collaboratively with ‘Sisters of Frida’ to produce a banner for the Votes for Women.

 She is an Ambassador for Outside in and her work is hosted in one of their galleries https://outsidein.org.uk/galleries/michelle-baharier/attachment/wictheshouse_001-jpg/

 As founder, Artistic Director and CEO of CoolTan Arts for over 25 years.
-Baharier grew CoolTan Arts from an old suntan lotion factory squatted social centre in Brixton to user-run disabled peoples charity working with 3000 people face to face a year. people a year , running participatory arts.
+Baharier grew CoolTan Arts from an old suntan lotion factory squatted social center in Brixton to user-run disabled peoples charity working with 3000 people face to face a year, running participatory arts.

 Wining the 2015 GST Impact awards for the work in helping people with mental distress improve their lives.